If you’re a bird lover (or even a bird owner) you probably enjoy learning the best way to supplement their diet with things you grow in your garden.

 Can Birds Have Canned Peaches or Peach Juice?

-If you can your own peaches or peach juice at home, leftovers can be left out for the birds, but remember that if you have used sugar in a recipe, then they should only ever be given in small quantities, and occasionally.
+If you grow your own peaches or make your own peach juice, then the leftovers and the juice can be left out for the birds, but remember that if you have used sugar in a recipe, then they should only ever be given in small quantities, and occasionally.

 Sugar is just as bad for birds in excessive quantities as it is for us.